xamantra/momentum/docs/initialize-app.md

 # Initialize App
-Have you ever wanted to load some big data before your app actually starts?
+Have you ever wanted to load some big data before your app starts?
 That's where `bootstrapAsync()` comes in.

 - With `bootstrapAsync()`, you can load something asynchronously before your app starts.
 - Momentum will show a default loading widget but you can override it with a custom one.